This website requires JavaScript.

 • Color Neutrality: Balanced light transmission prevents time-consuming color-correction workflows.

-Fixed vs. Variable ND Filters
+What is The Difference Between Fixed and Variable ND Filters

 Fixed filters offer a single density of light reduction for maximum optical uniformity.
 Variable options stack two rotating polarizers together, making a best variable nd filter highly convenient for fast-moving environments.
 However, rotating a variable filter too far on an ultra-wide lens introduces a dark "X-pattern" artifact across your frame.